Miscellaneous social scientists, including survey researchers & sociologists

 About

 Miscellaneous social scientists, including survey researchers & sociologists are most often employed by the Scientific research & development services industry.
-The average yearly wage for Miscellaneous social scientists, including survey researchers & sociologists was $69,776 in 2016.
-The top 3 most similar occupations to Miscellaneous social scientists, including survey researchers & sociologists by wage are Commercial and industrial designers, Stationary engineers & boiler operators, and Firstline supervisors of construction trades & extraction workers.
+The average yearly wage for Miscellaneous social scientists, including survey researchers & sociologists was $88,618 in 2024.

-The top 3 locations that employ the most Miscellaneous social scientists, including survey researchers & sociologists are District of Columbia (Central) PUMA, DC, Alexandria City PUMA, VA, and District of Columbia (Northeast) PUMA, DC.
-The top 3 locations with a relatively high concentration of Miscellaneous social scientists, including survey researchers & sociologists are District of Columbia (Central) PUMA, DC, District of Columbia (Northeast) PUMA, DC, and District of Columbia (North) PUMA, DC.
+The locations that employ the most Miscellaneous social scientists, including survey researchers & sociologists are District of Columbia (Northeast) PUMA, DC, District of Columbia (South Central) PUMA, DC, and District of Columbia (Central) PUMA, DC.
+The locations with a relatively high concentration of Miscellaneous social scientists, including survey researchers & sociologists are District of Columbia (Northeast) PUMA, DC, District of Columbia (South Central) PUMA, DC, and District of Columbia (Central) PUMA, DC.

 View Data